sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ```python
 (200, 11)
 ```
 The dataset contains 200 employee records with 11 informative variables.
+We can print the first 6 rows of the dataset to get a better sense of these variables.

 ```python
 df.head(6)